for soothing rain,

 - 'Annette Hell.'

-- Élan: There is an expression, "dancing with élan", which means something like "to dance with abandon".
+- Élan: Means "life force", basically the western name for chi/prana.
+There is an expression, "dancing with élan", which means something like "to dance with abandon".
 The lyrics make a play on that, "travel with great élan (dance a gig at the funeral)".
 And let's not put it past Tuomas to be including the Finnish word "elän", "I live", in his wordplay.

 - Done in Nightquest, where the line is "The dreams remain they only brake", instead of "break" which is what people are used to dreams doing.
 (But then they don't remain.)